 It is important to recognize that the requirements for participating in donor advised funds varies from one sponsor to the next.
 Even though there is no law governing when or how often a DAF must grant assets to qualifying charities, most have policies in place requiring account owners to grant minimum gifts to nonprofits every few years to ensure that funds are put to work for charitable causes.
 However, DAF participants should note that while they will receive a tax deduction in the year of their contributions, their donations may not reach the intended charities in the same year.
 As a result, donors should investigate DAFs before making contributions to ensure that the selected fund squares with the donor’s unique philanthropic goals and philosophies.

-According to data collected by the IRS, the number of taxpayers that claimed charitable deductions in 2018 fell by more than 65 percent from the prior year, with charities receiving approximately 3.4 percent less in estimated dollars than they did in 2017.
+According to most recent data collected by the IRS, the number of taxpayers claiming charitable deductions in 2019 fell by more than 65 percent from the prior year, with charities receiving approximately 3.4 percent less in estimated dollars than they did in 2017.
 During the same period, however, charitable donations from foundations increased more than 7 percent, demonstrating that philanthropy goes far deeper than tax benefits.
 It is a code of ethics and guiding principle that families will continue to follow and pass down from one generation to the next.
 The trick is to do your homework and seek out professional guidance to improve the impact of your gifts over the long term.

 About the Author: Eric P. Zeitlin is CEO and managing director of Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
 For more information, call (954) 712-8888 or email email@example.com.